-A residential opiate detox center in Stuart, FL is all about giving yourself a chance to recover from addiction.
+A residential opiate detox program in Stuart, FL is all about giving yourself a chance to recover from addiction.
 The problem with self-detoxing is the majority of attempts at breaking free of opiates never make it beyond the withdrawal stage.

 You never know how many more attempts you are going to get at recovery, and if you squander this one, the risk is that it could be your last one.

 Opiates originally originate from the poppy plant, but these days they can also be created synthetically.
-Opiates are a type of drug known as an analgesic, and are used for treating pain.
+Opiates are a type of drug known as an analgesic and are used for treating pain.
 They are the strongest painkillers that we have, and these drugs play an important role in medicine.
 Some of the most well-known opiates include:

 - Diamorphine (Heroin)